nn-dmt/terahertz-starter/README.md

 # Terahertz Starter kit for Statamic/Laravel
-## Created by Swamp.Audio with the help of the Statamic Team
+### Created by Swamp.Audio with the help of the Statamic Team

+## System Requirements
+•PHP8
+•Composer
+•Webserver

+If on Mac, we highly recommend Laravel Valet for local development: https://laravel.com/docs/9.x/valet

+## Installation

 Navigate to project directory in terminal